Voted Best Personal Injury Law Firm By Georgia Lawyers

 Free Injury Lawyer Consultation

 Truck accidents are complex and often lead to serious injuries, overwhelming insurance claims, and endless paperwork.
-Our skilled Atlanta truck accident attorney, Matt Wetherington, investigates liability, utilizing evidence like black box data and driver logs to secure compensation for medical bills, lost wages, and emotional distress.
-With extensive experience in Atlanta’s courts, such as Fulton County Superior Court, our truck accident lawyers hold trucking companies accountable, as shown by securing a $12 million judgment resulting in multiple orthopedic injuries, ensuring the recovery you deserve.
+At Wetherington Law Firm, our skilled Atlanta truck accident attorney, Matt Wetherington, investigates liability, utilizing evidence like black box data and driver logs to secure compensation for medical bills, lost wages, and emotional distress.
+With extensive experience in Atlanta’s courts like Fulton County Superior Court, our Atlanta truck accident lawyers hold trucking companies accountable, as shown by securing a $12 million judgment resulting in multiple orthopedic injuries, ensuring the recovery you deserve.

-Choosing the right attorney is critical as Georgia’s two-year statute of limitations (Georgia Code § 9-3-33) demands prompt action to preserve evidence like crash reports or surveillance footage from Hartsfield-Jackson Airport’s heavy truck routes.
-Look for a truck accident attorney with a proven track record in truck accident cases, backed by strong client reviews and active affiliations with organizations like the Georgia Trial Lawyers Association.
+Choosing the right truck accident attorney is critical as Georgia’s two-year statute of limitations (Georgia Code § 9-3-33) demands prompt action to preserve evidence like crash reports or surveillance footage from Hartsfield-Jackson Airport’s heavy truck routes.
+Look for a trucking accident attorney with a proven track record in truck accident cases, backed by strong client reviews and active affiliations with organizations like the Georgia Trial Lawyers Association.

 Don’t get overwhelmed trying to handle insurance companies and all the paperwork after a truck accident; you deserve rest and proper recovery.
 Our Atlanta truck accident attorney offers compassionate, personalized guidance, handling complex claims so you can focus on healing.
 From wrongful death cases to catastrophic injuries, we serve clients across Atlanta, from Buckhead to Decatur, with free consultations to evaluate your case.